 Strongly emphasizing excellence in written communication, the program includes extensive writing projects and regular tutorials.
+Several of the small seminar sections come together once a week for group activities, including field trips, labs, lectures, films, group presentations, and other hands-on learning experiences.
 The emphasis throughout is on the critical examination of contemporary problems in their historical contexts.
 Each student is expected to arrive at conclusions that result from personal reflection and exploration of the ideas of major thinkers in diverse fields.

 At mid-semester, students meet individually with the professor to discuss their progress.
 At this point, they have an opportunity to reflect on and assess their own learning, a key ingredient in developing the skill of lifelong learning.
-At the end of every semester, the student receives an official grade or credit/no credit.
+At the end of every semester, the student receives an official grade of credit or no credit.
 LIBS 101 is only available credit/no credit.
 In LIBS 102, 201, and 202 students may choose a letter grade or the credit/no credit option.
-SSU policy states that a mark of Credit is equivalent to at least a letter grade of C-.
-However, in LIBS 101, 102, 201 and 202, a mark of Credit is the equivalent of at least a letter grade of C. A student taking the course credit/no credit is also given a copy of a detailed evaluation of his or her work, which is placed in the student's Hutchins file.
+The student also is given a copy of a detailed evaluation of his or her work, which is placed in the student's Hutchins file.
 This evaluation assesses the student's cognitive skills, seminar participation, understanding of the course content, writing skills, independent project, and special course assignments.
 A written commentary addresses each student's particular strengths and indicates the way in which the student should improve in order to become an effective, lifelong learner.
 Thus, the evaluation conveys a great deal more information than does a single letter grade.
 Unofficial grades can, at the student's request, be made available to other schools, agencies, or prospective employers who need a quantitative measure of performance if students choose to take the courses credit/no credit.
 Students choosing the graded option will have their letter grade included as part of their Sonoma State G.P.A.

-A student who does not work well within the Hutchins program may receive a credit or letter grade with a probationary or terminal qualification, or a terminal no credit or grade.
+A student who does not work well within the Hutchins program may receive credit with a probationary or terminal qualification, or a terminal no credit.
 If the student's enrollment remains probationary for two semesters, or is terminated, he or she must transfer out of the Hutchins program.